luk3yx/miniirc/README.md

 ## Python version support

- - Python 2 does not work and will (probably) never work with miniirc.
-If you MUST use Python 2, you could try manually porting miniirc.
- - Python 3.3 and below probably won't work, and fixes will not be added unless they are very trivial.
+ - Python 3.3 and below are unsupported and do not work with miniirc.
- - Python 3.4 and 3.5 support will be dropped in miniirc v2.1.0 (miniirc v2.0.0
-     will have backported bugfixes for a few months).
+ - Python 3.4, 3.5, and 3.6 are currently supported, but support will likely be dropped in miniirc v2.1.0.
+Major bugfixes may be backported to v2.0 for a few months after v2.1's release.
- - Python 3.6 and above should work with the latest stable version of miniirc.
+ - Python 3.7 and above should work with the latest stable version of miniirc.

 If there is a bug/error in Python 3.4 or newer, please open an issue or pull request on [GitHub](https://github.com/luk3yx/miniirc/issues) or [GitLab](https://gitlab.com/luk3yx/miniirc/issues).

-*If you are using Python 3.5 or an older version of Python, I strongly recommend updating.
+*If you are using Python 3.7 or an older version of Python, I strongly recommend updating.
 Later versions of Python include features such as f-strings that make software development easier.*